CeenuShaji/Handwritten-Mathematical-Symbols-Classification/README.md

 ## Edit this READ-ME

 Please edit this read-me file with information about your project.
 You can find a [READ-ME template here](https://github.com/catiaspsilva/README-template).

+## About The Project

+This is a group project for Fundamentals of Machine Learning class in which we were tasked with developing a machine learning system to classify handwritten mathematical symbols.
+The dataset used for this project was collected by each student enrolled in this course and contains a variety of 10 symbols.